lloredia/serverless-healthcheck-iac/README.md

 # Serverless Health Check API

-A production-ready serverless health check API built with AWS Lambda, API Gateway, and DynamoDB.
+A staging & production-ready serverless health check API built with AWS Lambda, API Gateway, and DynamoDB.
 Features a complete CI/CD pipeline using Terraform and GitHub Actions for multi-environment deployments.

 ## 🏗️ Architecture